Just in case you missed it :-)

 BELOW - Perhaps similar to the image below.

-BELOW - is another example of how repetition of shape and color works so well up on top of a cabinet.
-This is a perfect way to display a large collection.
+BELOW - is another example of how repetition of color and round shapes that work well up on top of a cabinet.
+This is a perfect way to display a collection.

 DESIGNER: Aman & Carson